puppetlabs/puppetlabs-puppetdb/README.md

 character.
 For example, to use SSL for the PostgreSQL connection, set this parameter's value to `?ssl=true`.

-This setting is only available when using PostgreSQL; when using HyperSQL (the `embedded` database), it does nothing.

 #### `database_validate`

 If true, the module will attempt to connect to the database using the specified settings and fail if it is not able to do so.
 Defaults to `true`.

-#### `database_embedded_path`

-*Embedded Database Only* Changes the path location for the HSQLDB database.
-Does not provide migration for old data, so if you change this value and you have an existing database you will need to manually move the content also. (defaults to package default for 2.x release).

 #### `node_ttl`